NAVFAC EXWC STEM INTERNSHIPS

 NAVY WORKFORCE INITIATIVES

-Office of Naval Research (ONR) Global science advisors are civilian scientists, engineers and technologists selected to participate in a one- to three-year career development tour.
+Office of Naval Research (ONR) Global science advisors are civilian scientists, engineers and technologists selected to participate in a one to three year career development tour.
 Selected through a nationwide competition sponsored by the Naval Research Enterprise, these professionals report to Joint, Navy and Marine Corps commands worldwide and remain focused on programs relating to all aspects of naval warfare.

 The Office of Naval Research (ONR) Global International Science Program employs technically skilled scientists and engineers to enhance the international science and technology (S&T) engagement of the Navy and to increase the Navy´s awareness of global technology.
 The technical staff, known as science directors—typically scientists with doctorates working across government, academia and industry—work out of offices around the world to scout technologies for ONR and the Naval Research Enterprise (NRE).

-DOD STEM INTERNSHIPS
+DOD/DON STEM INTERNSHIPS

-DoD STEM internships allow high school and college students the opportunity to engage in hands-on research, solving real-world problems at DoD Laboratories and Facilities.
+Department of Defense and Department of Navy STEM internships allow high school and college students the opportunity to engage in hands-on research, solving real-world problems at DoD Laboratories and Facilities.

 DOD COLLEGE ACQUISTION INTERNSHIP PROGRAM